mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

   S3 bucket")
 ```

-This architecture was designed with resiliency and security in mind.
+This architecture was designed with resiliency, observability, and security in mind.
 A single [AWS Fargate](https://aws.amazon.com/fargate/) task sits behind a load balancer
 that spans two AZs, running in its own VPC.
 The load balancer terminates TLS, and redirects HTTP to HTTPS.